 Together, they strengthen structural clarity across the web.

-For additional foundational SEO concepts, explore the:
+For additional foundational optimization concepts, explore the:

-SEO Glossary.
+Glossary.